flutter/codelabs/firebase-get-to-know-flutter/steps/index.lab.md

 enum Attending { yes, no, unknown }
 ```

-4. Create a new file `lib/yes_no_selection.dart`, and define a new widget that acts like radio buttons:
+4. Create a new file `yes_no_selection.dart`, define a new widget that acts like radio buttons:

 ####  [lib/yes_no_selection.dart](https://github.com/flutter/codelabs/blob/master/firebase-get-to-know-flutter/step_09/lib/yes_no_selection.dart)